open-organization/open-org-distributed-work-guide/sjolund-communication-practices-remote-teams.md

-# Communication practices typical of high-performing remote teams
+## Communication practices typical of high-performing remote teams

-## Introduction
+Jimmy Sjölund

 One often-cited advantage of a colocated team—everyone sitting together in the same space—is the ease of instant interaction and collaboration.
 Need something?
 Just turn around and talk to your teammates!
 In fact, the [Agile Manifesto](https://agilemanifesto.org/) even seems to enshrine this kind of interaction:

 > The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
 But authors of the Agile Manifesto were working in 2001, when remote collaboration was much more rare than it is today—and when many fewer tools for distributed teamwork were available.
 While face-to-face conversation is still very effective for achieving communication with team members, so much more is possible now through "eFace-to-eFace" interaction.